marcoroganovic/ajaxify/README.md

 ### POST, PUT, DELETE methods

-To send data with one of write request you would add data property on config object.
+To send data with one of write methods you would add data property on config object that also can contain `headers`;

 ```javascript
 const config = {